-The proposed standards of ethics establish rules and guidelines ensuring a levelplaying field, where lawyers, irrespective of their home jurisdiction, are subject to the same rule.
-The rules tackle the most "vexing" procedural issues, such as witness communication, ex-parte communication, and scope of disclosure.
+The proposed standards of ethics establish rules and guidelines to ensure a level playing field, where lawyers, irrespective of their home jurisdiction, are subject to the same rules.
+The rules tackle the most vexing procedural issues, such as witness communication, ex parte communication, and scope of disclosure.

-(3) Fostering an atmosphere of cooperation, courtesy and respect in arbitral proceedings
+(3) Fostering an Atmosphere of Cooperation, Courtesy and Respect in Arbitral Proceedings